KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 5.1 Introduction

 Personal information can be stored in various places : locally or at various online resource servers.
 The document targets the use of the [OIDC] (section 7) Self Issued Identifier to control access to that personal information by providing the means to those resource servers to recognize the user's intent to consent to enable access to that Personal information.
 Note that Claims providers can be used by the User Agent to acquire claims to be included in the Az Token.
-This document assumes that the "sub" element continues to be a key id as specified in the OpenID Connect specification.  (nb -- that last statement is subject to review)
+This document assumes that the "sub" element continues to be a key id as specified in the OpenID Connect specification but broadens the scope of meaning to include indirect references to the key and key location.  (nb -- that last statement might be better worded)

-OpenID Self Issued Identifiers provides a way for a user to exercise fine grained control over who can see their identifier as well as have access to their personal resources even as their current authenticators become inadequate to the task for any reason.

 ### 5.2 Subject Identifier

 The existing [OIDC] core spec makes the SUB in the self-issued section 7 a key ID which makes it different than any other part of the spec, and actually in violation of some of the other assertions about the SUB in that doc.
 This document will consider that a key id can still be used in this sense, but adds a minor breaking change to say that the key ID MUST NOT include a colon (":").
 Then any URL can be used to allow the SUB to serve as a real subject ID.
 In particular this allows a `did:` URL prefix to refer to the [DID-CORE].
 This URL must provide a method to securely recover the key(s) that are used to sign this [OIDC] JWT.

+OpenID Self Issued Identifiers provides a way for a user to exercise fine grained control over who can see their identifier as well as have access to their personal resources even as their current authenticators become inadequate to the task for any reason.

+### 5.3 Redirection Methods

 The other potential breaking change would be the use of a different redirection method in place of, or as well as, the self-issued.me in the core spec.

-### 5.3 Recovery
+### 5.4 Recovery

 This specification assumes that the user has continuing needs to use their identifiers to access their personal resources, even as the authentication factors become obsolete or are lost.
-The following are some of the known problems with loss of use of an authentication factor include:
+More description can be found in this description of [Did Recovery].
+The following are some of the known ways that loss of use of an authentication factor can occur:
 * 1 The device holding the authentication factor is lost.
 * 2 The algorithm or key strength is declared obsolete or unable to continue to protect the user's authentication factors.
 * 3 A key has become compromised or is otherwise no longer usable.